ArpitM4/InstaFam/EMAIL_VERIFICATION_SETUP.md

 ## 🎉 Email Verification Implementation Complete!

-Your InstaFam application now has a complete email verification system using NextAuth.js EmailProvider.
+Your Sygil application now has a complete email verification system using NextAuth.js EmailProvider.
 Here's what has been implemented:

 ### ✅ What's Been Done